 As you can see from this process, it may take many months or even a year to get an agent.
 The research explained above is paramount.
 It avoids wasting your time and the agents’ time; it creates a solid framework in which you know where you stand in terms of your submissions.
 You give enough time between batches so that the agents with high priority have time to respond.

 If you want, for the first few batches, you may wait even longer.
-That is to prevent an agent with a lower priority to accept you and get your work, only to be approved by a higher priority agent a week later when you can no longer void your contract.
+That is to prevent an agent with a lower priority from accepting you and get your work, only to be approved by a higher priority agent a week later when you can no longer void your contract.
 Again, patience plays a significant role here.

 Beware of scams